Degeneration scheme of 4-dimensional Painlev\'e-type equations: Derivation and Calculations

-By the way, we omitted Fuchsian equations with only three singular points for they do not admit deformation.
+So far, we have omitted Fuchsian equations with only three singular points for they do not admit deformation.
+There are 9 equations whose number of singularities is three.
 Do not they admit deformation when they are degenerated?
 The answer is yes; some of Fuchsian equations admit deformation when they are degenerated.
-However, we can see that all the equations derived from the rest 9 equations by confluences of singular points can be transformed to one of the equations in the scheme by the Laplace transformation.
-Thus, if we put equations of ramified-type aside, then all the equations are included in this list.
+However, we can see that all the equations derived from the 9 equations by confluences of singular points can be transformed to one of the equations in the scheme by the Laplace transform.
+Thus, if we put equations of ramified-type aside, then all the equations are included in the degeneration scheme.

-According to Oshima's classification of Fuchsian equations with four accessory parameters, those with only three singular points have following spectral types:
+According to Oshima's classification of Fuchsian equations with four accessory parameters, those with only three singular points have the following spectral types:

 211,1111,1111\qquad 221,221,11111\qquad 32,11111,11111\qquad 222,222,2211\qquad 33,2211,111111

 44,2222,22211\qquad 44,332,11111111\qquad 55,3331,22222\qquad 66,444,2222211.